 Smith & Wesson 581

-The S&W 581 is a medium size (L-frame) revolver, first produced in the 1980s.
+The S&W 581 is a larger L-frame revolver, first produced in the 1980s.
 The 581 is actually a variant of the 586, with the 581 having fixed sights, as shown in the example pictured here.
 This gun also has the rarer nickel finish, and a 6-round cylinder.